StefanHeng/StefanHeng.github.io/_pages/index.md

-I'm an undergraduate student at University of Michigan.
-I study Computer Science.
+I received my Bachelor's degree in Computer Science at University of Michigan.

 I interned at eBay Seller Experience as a front-end engineer.
 Regarding research, I am fortunate to be mentored by [Dr. Mohammed Saeed](https://mcircc.umich.edu/members/mohammed-saeed-md-phd) and [Prof. Jason Mars](https://www.jasonmars.org).